Geological Risk Assessment Quick Start

 Conditional simulation data

 Geological Risk Assessment (GRA) requires simulated grades (qualities) of one mineral element.
-The grades must be defined as data fields of the geological model in addition to the standard fields used by Studio NPVS.
+The grades must be defined as data fields of the geological model in addition to the standard fields used by your application.
 The maximum allowed number of simulated grade fields is 200 but the number between 40 and 100 is usually considered adequate.
 For easy import the field labels should consist of a common prefix followed by field identifier; for example, AU1, AU2, AU3 etc.

-You can import simulated grades at any time after importing the geologic model standard fields.
-The fields imported with Import Data commands (such as those found on the Optimization ribbon) cannot be used by GRA.
+Note: The fields imported with Import Data commands (such as those found on the Optimization ribbon) cannot be used by GRA.

 To evaluate optimal extraction sequences (OES) for risk you must first create them with the standard optimization workflow tools.